Yarrow, Achillea spp., is a semi-evergreen flowering perennial in the aster, or Asteraceae family.

 Managing Pests and Disease

-Yarrow isn’t particularly susceptible to pest and disease issues.
+Yarrow isn’t particularly susceptible to pest or disease issues.

 Plants that are healthy are the least likely to have problems.
 Those that are stressed by less than optimal conditions may become vulnerable to infestation and infection.